BLOGS

 I never stopped to think that the ‘arms’ were .303 rifles powerful enough to kill an elephant.
 Looking back, I am amazed that fourteen-year-old boys could go home in the train with these weapons between their knees.
 I can remember a couple of other incidents at school that a more confident child might have seen as signs of talent.
 The first of these I recall well, because in 1956 the Australian economy was in free-fall.
 People were going broke everywhere and the banks weren’t lending money.
 It was known as the credit squeeze.

 An English teacher asked the class to break into small groups to write and perform a small play.
 My task was to write the script.
 I penned a fruity melodrama about a group of pirates who stole a Spanish doubloon, which, in return, was stolen from them.
 They suspected a pretty young woman who was hiding behind an aspidistra.
 The play was written in rhyming couplets.
-The title was
+The title was The Doubloon of Death.
+Unfortunately, I no longer have the exercise book that I wrote it in but I can still remember four of the lines.
+It was my first attempt at writing a script.
+Referring to the doubloon, one of the pirates says:

 That fair maiden she doth scoff,